What Is Motion Blur Reduction? (ULMB, LightBoost, BenQ Blur Reduction, Ultra Low Motion Blur)

 reduce motion blur

-The quality of motion blur reduction will depend on many things, including your system rig, monitor, video game and picture/driver settings.
+The quality of motion blur reduction will depend on many things, including your system rig, monitor, video game, picture/driver settings and the MBR implementation itself.

 In truth, enabling backlight strobing won’t always make the game look smoother.